usdot-jpo-sdcsdw/jpo-sdcsdw/README.md

 The SDC/SDW is designed to run on Kubernetes, you will need to have access to a kubernetes cluster with tiller (helm) installed.

-If you wish to deploy locally, you may use minikube.
+If you wish to deploy locally, you may use minikube, or the built-in kubernetes cluster in docker-for-mac and docker-for-windows.

 **Step 1**: Configure Services